nikic/nikic.github.com/_posts/2022-12-20-This-year-in-LLVM-2022.markdown

 Representing min/max operations as icmp and select has the big advantage that all existing optimizations on icmp and select instructions automatically work on them.

 It also has the big disadvantage that all existing optimizations work on them: We very much don't want to break up canonical min/max patterns, to ensure that the backend can recognize and efficiently lower them.
-As such, there is a continous tension between trying to optimize icmps and selects, while also trying to not break min/max patterns.
+As such, there is a continuous tension between trying to optimize icmps and selects, while also trying to not break min/max patterns.
 The outcome has been many infinite transform loops.

 One of the other motivations for moving away from this representation is that, thanks to the peculiar semantics of [undef values][undef_values], some common-sense properties do not hold in SPF representation.
 For example, `min(x, 7) & 7` could not be legally folded into `min(x, 7)` if `x` is an undef value ([proof](https://alive2.llvm.org/ce/z/-xnUTT)).
 The reason is that the value of undef can be separately chosen in the icmp and select instructions (one of the reasons why we are moving away from undef).